hackdavid/medusa_head_llama_cpp_fastapi/README.md

 Efficient inference at scale is challenging.
 Standard token-by-token generation becomes a bottleneck for response time.
 This project explores how combining **speculative decoding (Medusa)** and **dynamic batching** can drastically improve throughput while maintaining low latency.

-## Note :  it might not work for now because there is different implementation of forward method in llama_cp and need a lots of time to analysis and deep-down to find out the correct way.
+Note :  it might not work for now because there is different implementation of forward method in llama_cp to adjust with custom medusa head weights and need a lots of time to analysis and deep-down to find out the correct way.
 ---

 ## Model Optimization Methods Mostly Used